tenox7/wfm/README.md

 ## Fail to ban

-WFM monitors failed user login attempts and bans users with exponential backoff.
+WFM monitors failed user login attempts and bans offending IP addresses with an exponential backoff.
 This is enabled by default.
 You can disable this behavior with `-f2b=false` flag.
 For debugging fail2ban, you can enable a prefix where ban database will be dumped for example: `-f2b_dump=/dumpf2b`.